nraymundipinheiro/nraymundipinheiro/README.md

 I'm Natália! ☺️

-I'm a master's student at the [State University of New York at Stony Brook](https://www.stonybrook.edu/).
-I study Physics & Astronomy and I just love a good coding project.
-I like doing data analysis and simulation stuff, and I plan to get into a doctorate program next year where I can do more of it!
+I'm a master's student in Physics & Astronomy 🪐 at the [Stony Brook University](https://www.stonybrook.edu/).
+I love a good coding project 👩🏻‍💻, especially if it involves data analysis 🧐 and simulation 💻.

+If you'd like to contact me or just chat about cool stuff, email me 📧 at `nraymundipinheiro at hotmail dot com`!